-Jinchao Xu's research involve the study of discretization, grid adaptation, iterative methods, applications for partial differential equations and deep learning.
-Below are some examples.
+Below are some examples of Jinchao Xu's works on numerical methods for partial differential equations.
+His research involve the study of discretization, grid adaptation, iterative methods and applications for partial differential equations.

 1 Basic Iterative and Preconditioning Algorithms

 This line of works are concerned with fast iterative methods (mostly based on preconditioned Krylov space methods) for solving discretized partial differential equations.